×

 WESTERN ACADEMIC LEADERSHIP ACADEMY is a year-long professional development program for academic leaders aspiring to become chief academic officers in the WICHE region.
 Sixteen cohort members from South Dakota institutions have participated in the Academy since its inception in 2015.

 South Dakota participates in the STATE AUTHORIZATION RECIPROCITY AGREEMENT (SARA) through WICHE.
 This voluntary agreement provides reciprocity for the state authorization of distance education.
+WICHE Commissioners have been strong advocates for protecting the state voice in important governance decisions affecting this agreement and staff continue to support participating states and improving student protections while bolstering access.

-Knocking at the College Door is the leading U.S. resource for projections of college-ready students.
-Knocking, which includes a quadrennial publication with additional analysis, is essential for postsecondary policymakers, planning and workforce efforts, and economic development.
+Knocking at the College Door is the leading U.S. resource for projections of high school graduates.
+Released in December 2024, the newest edition is essential for postsecondary policymakers, planning and workforce efforts, and economic development.

 CHIEF ACADEMIC OFFICERS NETWORK Staff from the South Dakota Board of Regents also participate in regular collaborative calls with colleagues around the region.